 The plant will treat household waste which remains after recycling and sorting has taken place, plus a small amount of local commercial and industrial waste generated from shops, offices, restaurants and businesses.

 Thalia Waste Management will offer any spare capacity to local businesses for the disposal of commercial waste.
-This commercial waste will be indistinguishable from household waste or commercial waste already collected by district councils.
+This commercial waste will be indistinguishable from household waste or commercial waste already collected by the council.

 The planning application included detailed assessments of the environmental impact of the proposal, including traffic movements and the visual impact on the landscape.